CharulataShelar/air_quality_index_prediction/README.md

-# air_quality_index_prediction
+# Air Quality Index Prediction

-Prediction of Air Quality Index for Bangalore city dataset
+Prediction of Air Quality Index using dataset for Bangalore city.